liflab/beepbeep-3-animated-examples/Readme.md

   Although the present repository provides a modified ("hacked") version, you still must install the original first in order to grab all the dependencies it needs and to generate the PDFs.
+- [CPDF](https://community.coherentpdf.com/) is optional.
+It is required to create PDFs that start automatically in single-page mode.
 - [ImageMagick](https://imagemagick.org/).
 Depending on if you have version 6 or 7, you may have to change the occurrence of `convert` by `magick convert` in `togif.sh` (the name of the executable changed in version 7).